Bell snags first Cup victory in another surprise Gibbs win | Times Leader

 Denny Hamlin was third to give Gibbs two cars in the top three.
 Kurt Busch finished fourth and Keselowski wound up fifth for a decent Team Penske rebound.

-Keselowski and Logano before the race had their first interaction since they crashed on the final lap racing each other for the Daytona 500 win one week ago.
+Keselowski and Logano before the race had their first interaction since the Daytona 500 crash — Logano called it “a healthy conversation” — and the teammates will now try to move forward.

 “We’re as good as we can be,” Keselowski said.